-A REED IS A REED ... if it's recorded on Soundcraft magnetic recording tape
+A REED IS A REED IS A REED... if it's recorded on Soundcraft magnetic recording tape brilliance of reed instruments and the full range of sounds of the entire orchestra - always use Soundcraft Tapes!
+Why?

-A reed is never a flute... or a flue pipe.
-So, to be sure of capturing all the haunting brilliance of reed instruments-and the full range of sounds of the entire orchestra-always use Soundcraft Tapes!
+A reed is never a flute ... or a flue pipe.
+So, to be sure of capturing all the haunting